NuroDev/nuro.dev/data/blog/hello_world.md

 -   Reduced motion event listener updates settings `animations` state
 -   Improve animated background performance by using `GPGPU` from [`ogl`](https://oframe.github.io/ogl/examples/)
+-   Set theme back to using system theme instead of user override
 -   Many more to come

 I will always try to improve accessibility where possible.
 If you feel I am missing a key feature of accessibility, please reach out, let me know & educate me on its importance so I can try enforce its use in future & in other projects.